m4heshd/ufc-ripper/README.md

 If you set up a proxy, UFC Ripper will forward all API requests through that proxy server.
 Remember, only the API requests will go through the proxy.
 Not the downloads.
 This also means that your proxy server will hardly have to transfer any data through it.

-### Concurrent multi-fragment downloads

-UFC Fight Pass streams are very heavily limited to slower bandwidths.
-But these streams are broken down to little fragments.
-This feature allows you to download the given number of fragments concurrently, which multiplies the speed of downloads by the number of allowed concurrent fragment downloads.
-You can set the amount in the configuration as you wish.

 ### File numbering